TRAINING & EVENTS

 County Commissioner Academy (CCA), first launched in 2019, is moving to its “2.0” stage to keep pace with the rapidly changing demands on commissioners via their new four-year service terms.

-While much is changing with CCA, several key elements will carry over from the popular program’s “1.0” variant:
+While much has changed with CCA, several key elements have carried over from the popular program’s “1.0” variant:

 The academy shifts to a series of one-year cycles designed around specific issue areas: